 Radio Licensing

-To operate a two-way radio system in Canada, you need a valid radio license issued by ISED.
-This license is necessary to ensure that your radio system complies with the technical and safety standards set by the regulatory body (ISED).
-Failure to obtain the appropriate license may result in fines, legal liability, and disrupted operations.
+To operate a two-way radio in Canada, you must obtain a valid radio license issued by ISED (Innovation, Science and Economic Development Canada).
+This license ensures your radio system adheres to the technical and safety standards set by the regulatory body.
+Failure to secure the appropriate license can result in fines, legal liabilities, and operational disruptions.

-Continue reading to learn more; browse our shop, send us a message or give us a call for a chat about your needs.
+Continue reading to learn more.
+You may also browse our shop or reach out to us for a chat about your needs.

 Browse our shop (780) 539-3962

-NOTICE: All Two Way Radios In Canada Must Be Licenced - ISED
+NOTICE: All Two Way Radios In Canada Must Be Licenced by ISED

 Innovation, Science and Economic Development Canada - Spectrum Management (ISED) is responsible for fostering the orderly development and operation of two way radio communications through the management of the radio frequency spectrum.